claimvantage/sfdx-jenkins-shared-library/README.md

 Before running any builds, manually authenticate access to the Dev Hub using the command `sfdx force:auth:jwt:grant` (full example needed???) when logged into the build agent as the user that Jenkins runs as.
 This authentication will stay in place until the certificate created as part of the setup expires.
 See e.g. [Authorize an Org Using the JWT-Based Flow](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_auth_jwt_flow.htm#sfdx_dev_auth_jwt_flow) for more information.

-The private key file should be kept in a folder that won't get deleted by jenkins builds (e.g: /Users/jdoe/JWT/server.key).
+The private key file should be kept in a folder that won't get deleted by Jenkins builds (e.g: /Users/jdoe/JWT/server.key).
 (How do I make that happen???)

 <a name="pipelines"></a>
 ## Pipelines